 I grew up eating ham for Easter - Always.

 Now don't get me wrong, I don't have anything against ham.
 I have an orange bourbon glazed ham recipe that is out of this world if you want ham.
 And the leftovers make for some incredible ham and bean soup, too.

 But sometimes you want something different.
 For that reason, I have put together some of our favorite ham alternative recipes below.

 You'll also get great ideas for appetizers, side-dishes, and even using up leftovers!

-Finally, I share a sample menu with start-to-finish instructions for delivering one of our favorite alternatives to ham for Easter Dinner: Prime Rib with Au Jus, Horseradish Mashed Potatoes, and Brussels Sprouts.
+Finally, I share a an easy Easter Dinner Menu with start-to-finish instructions for delivering one of our favorite alternatives to ham for Easter Dinner: Prime Rib with Au Jus, Horseradish Mashed Potatoes, and Brussels Sprouts.

 My Favorite Easter Dinner Ideas: main dishes